History of the hotel

 At the time of its opening, the hotel comprised of 350 guest rooms, the adjacent building and attic rooms for the staff.
 The architectural style was French renaissance and the latest technology of the era was used throughout.
 The aim was to create a building equipped for the highest levels of luxury, with high quality services and professionally organised operations.

 Besides the facilities (post office, bank, hairdresser, and ticket office) guests and the public had access to two restaurants, a café, a Gerbeaud confectionery and private dining rooms.
 In the cellar, there was not only a grocery store but also a bar.
 In the western cour d’honneur a palm garden made the court more attractive.
 In 1896, the year of its opening, the Lumiére brothers held the first screening of a motion picture in Budapest at the hotel, an event which would later become a regular exhibition.
-While also housing a cinema of sorts, several classical concerts were held in the Royal Ballroom, and Béla Bartók, the world-famous Hungarian composer, frequently conducted music there.
+While also housing an early incarnation of the cinema, several classical concerts were held in the Royal Ballroom, and Béla Bartók, the world-famous Hungarian composer, frequently conducted music there.

 However, with the growing popularity of the motion picture, the Royal Ballroom ceased to exist as a part of the hotel when it was reconstructed as the Royal Apollo cinema.
 After the Second World War, it reopened its doors in 1959 as the Red Star cinema with its entrance on Hársfa Street.
 As well as hosting the first motion picture screening in the country, to add to its trove of firsts and to show how truly forward-thinking they were, in 1909, the first Hungarian aeroplane was exhibited in one of the hotel’s cour d’honneur.